irapapara/Portfolio/README.md

 ### LLanguage | Artiki	2010 - 2022
 ### Manager, Web content writer
-* Led the children's section of the website with English language learning materials.
+* Led the section of the website with English language learning materials.
 I worked with: WordPress and Joomla, Canva and Adobe Photoshop, Google Analytics.
 SEO.

 **Achievements:** Excellent communication skills with clients and colleagues.